MikeLockz/el-dorado-tanstack/docs/01 — Game Design & Rules Specification.md

 # 1. Overview

-This document defines the official rules, mechanics, scoring, round structure, and player lifecycle for the trick-taking card game implemented by this project.
-It serves as the game’s authoritative rulebook and is used by engineering, QA, and designers to validate correctness across the engine, UI, bots, and replay system.
+This document defines the official rules, mechanics, scoring, round structure, and player lifecycle for **El Dorado**, the trick-taking card game implemented by this project.
+It serves as the game's authoritative rulebook and is used by engineering, QA, and designers to validate correctness across the engine, UI, bots, and replay system.

 This document intentionally contains **no technology details**.
 All implementation aspects are covered in other specs (domain model, protocol, engine, etc.).